 Want more South Dakota content?
 Head over to our South Dakota Travel Guides to explore Mount Rushmore, Badlands, the Black Hills and beyond.

-We hope this South Dakota road trip itinerary guide helps with planning your Black Hills vacation!
+We hope our South Dakota road trip itinerary guide helps with planning your Black Hills vacation!

-Please let us know if you have any questions or need help planning your trip in the comments section below.
+Please let us know if you have any questions in the comments section below.

 Mark and Kristen